 What Are Alternative Investments?

-“Alternatives,” as investors call them, are asset classes beyond the equity and debt structures that make up traditional investments.
-They can include real estate, gold, silver or other commodities, infrastructure projects, private commercial enterprises and almost any other valuable asset that investors don’t ordinarily seek out.
+“Alternatives,” as investors call them, are asset classes beyond the equity and debt structures that comprise traditional investments.
+Alternatives include real estate, gold, silver or other commodities, infrastructure projects, private commercial enterprises and almost any other valuable asset that investors don’t ordinarily seek out.
 They can also include investing in traditional assets in non-traditional ways, such as short-selling stocks.

 Alternative investments can sometimes take traditional forms.
 Many are managed through mutual funds, index funds or similar structures.
 For example, a single fund could collect precious metals in order to give investors access to that market without exposure to a commodities exchange.
 This field has grown significantly in recent years.
-According to a report from McKinsey, institutional investors and retail investors alike make alternatives about 25% of their portfolios.
+McKinsey estimates that alternatives currently make up roughly 15% of a typical high-net-worth portfolio, with allocations expected to rise as access expands.
+1

 What Is a Chartered Alternative Investment Analyst (CAIA)?